Water licensing policies

 The following policies have been developed to provide:

-in relation to water licensing in the NT.
+in relation to water licensing in the Northern Territory (NT).

 View the current water allocation policies.

-This Water Resources Division policy supports the division’s regulatory functions under the water legislation (Act and Regulations).
-The ensures regulatory action achieves the protection, fair allocation, and management of water resources for the benefit of all Territorians.
+This Water Resources division policy supports the division’s regulatory functions under the water legislation (Act and regulations).
+The policy ensures regulatory action achieves the protection, fair allocation, and management of water resources for the benefit of all Territorians.

-The Compliance and Enforcement Policy provides guidance on the principles, processes and actions to monitor and enforce compliance with the Act.
+The policy provides guidance on the principles, processes and actions to monitor and enforce compliance with the Act.
 This policy commences from 26 November 2020.